mpundlik/cn-sample-service/cmd/helloworld/README.md

 ```
 Alternatively, you can create a custom [flavour](https://github.com/ligato/vpp-agent/tree/master/flavours).

 2. Declare a structure for your plugin.
-Apart from the internal fields the structure must specifify
+Apart from the internal fields the structure must specify
 the dependencies of the plugin.

 ```go